CS125-2nd-sem-2025/ENRIQUEZ/exer3/README.md

 ## Documentation

-If you want to see the documentation and try using the endpoints without typing links in step 6 in your browser, you can open the SwaggerUI documentation builtin by fastAPI.
+If you want to see the documentation and try using the endpoints without typing links in step 6 in your browser when running the API, you can open the SwaggerUI documentation builtin by fastAPI.
 In your browser, type `http://127.0.0.1:8000/docs`.